open-Qmin/open-Qmin-test/documentation/user-guide/Command-Line-Usage.md

-# Command-Line Usage
+# Command-line usage

 ## To use the GUI
 `build/openQminGUI.out`

 ## Running on the command line

-Run `build/openQmin.out` with any of the available command-line options, which are described [here](Command-Line_Options) in detail; for a brief summary you can type `build/openQmin.out --help`.
+Run `build/openQmin.out` with any of the available command-line options, which are described [here](Command-Line-Options) in detail; for a brief summary you can type `build/openQmin.out --help`.

 Some examples:
 * To run 100 FIRE minimization steps on a cubic lattice of side length 250: